The story behind this ball

 It's all about the bounce

 Here's the bounce test: The ball is dropped onto a steel plate 10 times from a height of 2 metres.
 The bounce height must be between 125 and 155 cm with a maximum difference of 10 cm between the ball's highest and lowest bounce.

 Not even a scratch!

 The most stringent test we put this ball through is the shooting machine test.

-The ball must resist up to 2500 shots against an inclined flat concrete slab at 50 km/h at a distance of 2.5 m.
+The ball must withstand 2500 shots against an inclined concrete surface at 50 km/h from a distance of 2.5 m.